 He is currently a professor of art at Minnesota State University, Mankato in Mankato Minnesota.
 Brian also serves as the chair of the department.
 In 2010 he was designated a MSU,M Distinguished Faculty Scholar.
 He has been selected as the 2019 Douglas R. Moore faculty lecturer.

 Brian maintains an active exhibition schedule.
-His work has been collected extensively and is in many public and private collections.
+His work has been collected extensively and is in public and private collections.

 Selected solo exhibitions include: